 Wind turbine models shall account for rotor mass, aerodynamic energy conversion, pitch control.

 Updates to Existing Dynamics Data

+The requirements of section 3.2.1 apply to all updated models and data.
 Any change in generator dynamics data, associated generator data, or wind farm items listed in section 3.2.1 , or other types of equipment listed in this procedure, determined either through field testing or after changing relevant equipment or equipment settings shall be reported to ERCOT and the TSP to which they are connected, by the RE within 30 days.
 Model data shall be provided in the same form (such as PSS/E model data sheets) as required in section 3.2.1.
-The requirements of section 3.2.1 apply to all updated models and data.
-Obsolete data should be deleted.
-These updates may also be required as needed to perform ERCOT dynamic studies.
+Model parameter tuning updates may also be required to perform dynamic studies.
+Obsolete data should be deleted

 As per section 3.1.4., when updated equipment modifications are provided, data for all other related models shall be updated with the same MBASE.
-Examples of modifications that require an RE to provide updated model data include replacement of an old excitation system with a new excitation system or boiler/turbine upgrades.
+For example, replacement of an old excitation system with a new excitation system would require an RE to provide updated model data.

 Data for Load Resource

-Load Resource models shall be prepared using a PSSE standard model.
+Load Resource models used for system frequency response shall be prepared using a PSSE standard model.
 Data for the Load Resource model shall be documented in the Stability Book and .dyr files posted to the DWG data site.

 Dynamics Data for Equipment Owned by Transmission-Distribution Service Providers (TDSP)

-Underfrequency Firm Load Shedding Relay Data (UFLS)
+Under Frequency Firm Load Shedding Relay Data (UFLS)

-The DWG shall prepare annually the UFLS data.
-Each DWG member is responsible for preparing the UFLS relay model records for the loads within their TDSP.
-The DWG member shall submit the UFLS relay data to ERCOT in the form of a PSSE dyre file using an appropriate PSSE standard model.
+UFLS data shall be prepared annually in accordance with ERCOT and NERC standards.
+TDSPs are responsible for preparing the UFLS relay model records for their respective loads .
+The TDSP shall submit the UFLS relay data to ERCOT in the form of a PSS/E dyre file using an appropriate model.
 The models should contain the necessary information to properly represent the UFLS relay actions in a dynamic study, including:

 Owner and operator of the UFLS program.